 Reasons for refusing access to medical records

-    There are two main reasons why a patient may be denied access to medical records.
+There are two main reasons why a patient may be denied access to their medical records.
 Let’s take a closer look at them.

-    Harm to the patient’s health
+Information that would harm the patient’s health

 Information from or about another person

 A patient may be denied access to their medical records if they contain information provided by others.
 They may also be refused access if the medical records include information about people other than themselves.
 In such cases, the patient will only be allowed access to the information that concerns them directly.

 However, this rule does not apply to information that has been transmitted by a health professional or employee of the institution in the course of their work.

 Recourse available if you are denied access to your medical records

 Now, let’s take a look at what recourse is available when a patient is refused access to their medical records.